Linda Ronstadt

-Linda Maria Ronstadt (born July 15, 1946) is an American retired singer who performed and recorded in diverse genres including rock, country, light opera, the Great American Songbook, and Latin.
-She has earned 11 Grammy Awards, three American Music Awards, two Academy of Country Music awards, an Emmy Award, and an ALMA Award.
+Linda Maria Ronstadt (born July 15, 1946) is an American former singer and musician who has performed and recorded in diverse genres including rock, folk, pop, country, and soul.

+Ronstadt has earned 11 Grammy Awards, three American Music Awards, two Academy of Country Music awards, an Emmy Award, and an ALMA Award.
 Many of her albums have been certified gold, platinum or multiplatinum in the United States and internationally.
 She has also earned nominations for a Tony Award and a Golden Globe award.
 She was awarded the Latin Grammy Lifetime Achievement Award by the Latin Recording Academy in 2011 and also awarded the Grammy Lifetime Achievement Award by the Recording Academy in 2016.
 She was inducted into the Rock and Roll Hall of Fame in April 2014.
 On July 28, 2014, she was awarded the National Medal of Arts and Humanities.
 In 2019, she received a star jointly with Dolly Parton and Emmylou Harris on the Hollywood Walk of Fame for their work as the group Trio.
 Ronstadt was among five honorees who received the 2019 Kennedy Center Honors for lifetime artistic achievements.

 Ronstadt has released 24 studio albums and 15 compilation or greatest hits albums.
 She charted 38 US Billboard Hot 100 singles.
 Twenty-one of those singles reached the top 40, ten reached the top 10, and one reached number one ("You're No Good").
-Ronstadt also charted in UK as two of her duets, "Somewhere Out There" with James Ingram and "Don't Know Much" with Aaron Neville, peaked at numbers 8 and 2 respectively and the single "Blue Bayou" reached number 35 on the UK Singles charts.
-She has charted 36 albums, ten top-10 albums, and three number 1 albums on the US Billboard Pop Album Chart.

-Ronstadt has collaborated with artists in diverse genres, including: Dolly Parton, Emmylou Harris, Bette Midler, Billy Eckstine, Frank Zappa, Carla Bley (Escalator Over the Hill), Rosemary Clooney, Flaco Jiménez, Philip Glass, Warren Zevon, Gram Parsons, Neil Young, Paul Simon, Earl Scruggs, Johnny Cash, and Nelson Riddle.
-She has lent her voice to over 120 albums and has sold more than 100 million records, making her one of the world's best-selling artists of all time.
-Christopher Loudon, of Jazz Times, wrote in 2004 that Ronstadt is "blessed with arguably the most sterling set of pipes of her generation."
+Ronstadt also charted in the UK; two of her duets, "Somewhere Out There" with James Ingram and "Don't Know Much" with Aaron Neville, peaked at numbers 8 and 2 respectively, and the single "Blue Bayou" reached number 35 on the UK Singles Chart.
+She has charted 36 albums, ten top-10 albums, and three number one albums on the US Billboard albums chart.
+Ronstadt has lent her voice to over 120 albums, collaborating with artists in many genres, including Dolly Parton, Emmylou Harris, Bette Midler, Billy Eckstine, Frank Zappa, Carla Bley (Escalator Over the Hill), Rosemary Clooney, Flaco Jiménez, Philip Glass, Warren Zevon, Gram Parsons, Neil Young, Paul Simon, Earl Scruggs, Johnny Cash, and Nelson Riddle.
+Christopher Loudon, of Jazz Times, wrote in 2004 that Ronstadt is "blessed with arguably the most sterling set of pipes of her generation".